 So far, only experiments with vowels have been done.
-These experiments have already been partly described in [6,7].
+These experiments have already been partly described in (de Boer 1997a, 1997b).
 The first aim of the experiments was to show that a coherent sound system can indeed emerge in a population of agents that are in principle able to learn such a sound system, but that do not have a sound system at the beginning.
 The second aim was to show that the system that is learnt has the same characteristics as human sound systems.
 Vowels were the signals of choice, as they are easy to represent, generate and perceive and because the universal characteristics of human vowel systems and their functional explanations are more thoroughly described than those of other speech signals.

-Figure 3: Vowel system after 20, 200, 1000 and 2000 games, 10% noise shown after different numbers of imitation games.
+A typical example of the emergence of a vowel system in a population of twenty agents with maximally ten percent noise is illustrated in figure 2.
+In this figure the vowel systems of the agents in the population are shown after different numbers of imitation games.
 All vowels of all agents in the population are plotted on top of each other.
-They are plotted in the acoustic space consisting of the first formant F_1 and the weighted sum of the second, third and fourth formants (F_2 ').
+They are plotted in the acoustic space consisting of the first formant $F_1$ and the weighted sum of the second, third and fourth formants $(F_2)$ .
 The frequency of the formants is shown in the Bark frequency scale.
 Note that due to articulatory limitations the acoustic space that can be reached by the agents is roughly triangular with the apex at the bottom of the graph.